finbourne/sample-excel/README.md

 Details on how to download and install the plugin can be found [here](https://finbourne.zendesk.com/hc/en-us/articles/360003079871-Installing-the-LUSID-Excel-Add-in).

+To use the add-in you will need a LUSID login which can be obtained by dropping us an [email](mailto:support@finbourne.com).

 | Sheet | Description |
 | --- | --- |
 | `ClientSecuritiesAndClassifications.xlsm` | Demonstrates portfolio creation, creating trades, applying classifications, viewing holdings, creating custom securities, creating analytics and portfolio aggregation |